Christmas String Art for Beginners

 I am participating in the Kid-Made Christmas Ornament project again this year, and this Christmas ornament was inspired by The Carpenter’s Gift, a beautiful story about love, and the good that can be done by donating your time and property.
 It starts in the Great Depression and moves forward, talking about how old Christmas trees can be used by Habitat for Humanity to build new homes for real people.
 It’s a great story.

 If you’re looking for more Christmas books, check out my mega list of 101 Christmas Books for Kids.

-If you're looking for more kid-made ornaments, check out my huge list of the 40+ kid-made Christmas ornaments that we've made and this post on Mama Miss of kid-made ornaments from all over blog land.
+If you’re looking for more kid-made ornaments, check out my huge list of the 40+ kid-made Christmas ornaments that we’ve made.